 SWAMP WHITE OAK

-Photo Locations: New York City, NY, Hoyt Arboretum - Portland, OR, Finch Arboretum - Spokane, WA and Arnold Arboretum - Boston, MA.
+Photo Locations: University of Minnesota, Rochester, NY, New York City, NY, Hoyt Arboretum - Portland, OR, Finch Arboretum - Spokane, WA and Arnold Arboretum - Boston, MA.

 Underside of leaf is silvery-white.

 Erect or Spreading and requires ample growing space.

 Leaves Oblong to Ovate, Dark Green, Golden or Yellow or Orange, Deciduous.